Friday, July 12, 2024

 “Pure Land Buddhism in Tibet?
 From Sukhavati to the Field of Great Bliss” is a short scholarly article by Matthew T Kapstein, published in “Approaching the Land of Bliss.
 Religious Praxis in the Cult of Amitabha”, edited by Richard K Payne and Kenneth K Tanaka.
 The collection is from 2004.

 Amitabha Buddha is a bodhisattva or cosmic buddha worshipped almost as a god in Mahayana Buddhism.
 In contrast to Siddharta Gautama (the original Buddha and founder of Buddhism), Amitabha is not a historical figure, although he is said to have been a human being in some prior world or eon.
 Today, Amitabha is said to preside over a paradise-world known as Sukhavati or the Pure Land in the West, sometimes interpreted as an actual location, sometimes esoterically as the pure mind of the Buddhist practitioner.
 In Japan, Pure Land Buddhism is a sectarian phenomenon, with several competing denominations.
-In the rest of East Asia world, Pure Land practices are part of a broader Mahayanist matrix.
+In the rest of the East Asia world, Pure Land practices are part of a broader Mahayanist matrix.
 Kapstein´s study centers on Tibet, usually not associated with Pure Land Buddhism - at least not among Westerners, who are presumably more into the Dalai Lama, Dzogchen and what not.

 It turns out that Amitabha and Sukhavati are fairly important for popular Tibetan piety, something the author realized already in 1973, when he was trekking in a Nepalese valley inhabited by ethnic Tibetans.
 The poor monks and laypeople talked about their hope of rebirth in Sukhavati essentially all the time.
 A bizarre detail is that the poor and God-forsaken valley was considered a “hidden land”, something akin to Shamballa, by *other* Tibetans!
 But apparently only those with “pure vision” can see this…